TravisWheelerLab/soda-docs/docs/source/guide/modules.rst

 - :ref:`Parsing<parse>` - parsing routines and complementary Annotation extensions for GFF3 and BED data
 - :ref:`Layout management<layout>` - defines glyph layouts that optimize for vertical space while preventing horizontal overlap
+- :ref:`ID mapping<id-map>` - a module that maps Annotation objects to DOM elements
-- :ref:`Zooming and panning<zoom>` - adds realtime zooming and panning to Charts
+- :ref:`Zooming and panning<zoom>` - add realtime zooming and panning to Charts
 - :ref:`Resizing<resize>` - a simple way to handle Chart response to browser resize events
 - :ref:`Query management<query>` - a framework that helps manage data queries and the use of their responses to render glyphs
+- :ref:`Multi-track management<track-rack>` - a framework that helps manage multi-track visualizations
-- :ref:`Click behaviors<click>` - a simple way to define the behavior when a glyph is clicked
+- :ref:`Click behaviors<click>` - define the behavior executed when glyphs are clicked
-- :ref:`Hover behaviors<hover>` - simple way to define the behavior when a glyph is hovered
+- :ref:`Hover behaviors<hover>` - define the behavior executed when glyphs are hovered
+- :ref:`Brush behaviors<brush>` - define the behavior executed when a brush selection is made in a chart

 .. toctree::
     :maxdepth: 2